d4rc0d3x/ctfs/writeups/vulnhub/VulnOSv2/README.md

 /usr/bin/gcc
 ```

-Yeah, we have GCC, so everything should be ready to go.
+Yeah, we have GCC, all set, we should be ready to go.

 Once we don't have write privileges in the directory we are now, we change to /tmp directory and create a file called "exploit.c" to place our exploit.